Hidden gauge invariances of torsion theories: closed algebras and absence of ghosts: Non-linear transformations

 It is easily seen that the first class of transformations, which is parameterized by $S_{\mu\nu}$, cannot close unless it is abelian.
 On the other hand, when it comes to Eq.s \eqref{eq:ansatz-deltaA} and \eqref{eq:ansatz-deltaPi} we need to explicitly do the computation.
 Due to the length and tediousness of this task we employed some of the free \texttt{xAct} packages for \texttt{Mathematica} \cite{Martin-Garcia:xAct,Martin-Garcia:xTensor,Martin-Garcia:2008ysv,Nutma:2013zea}, and we shall not present anything but the final results here.
 What we find is that neither the second nor the third transformations yield closed algebras.
 Thus, there are no non-abelian algebraic structures generated by $GL(d)$ irreducible transformations.

 The next logical step is to relax the hypothesis of irreducibility, and to take into account the linear combination of Eq.s\ \eqref{eq:ansatz-deltaA} and \eqref{eq:ansatz-deltaPi}, with $\Pi_{\mu\nu}$ replaced by $\theta A_{\mu\nu}$.
-Interestingly, we find that for $\theta=\frac{1}{4}$ the transformation yields a closed algebra, and the explicit form is where we shall use $A$ as the parameter of the transformation henceforth.
+Interestingly, we find that for $\theta=\frac{1}{4}$ the transformation yields a closed algebra.
 The explicit form of the former equation reads

 where only one free parameter $\zeta$ is left undetermined.
+The detailed derivation of the closure of the algebra is relegated to the Appendix \ref{sect:app-closed-algebra}.
 Since this constant multiplies every term that is linear in the torsion, we may be tempted to draw an analogy with the Yang-Mills coupling constant.
 Moreover, this parallelism is strengthened by the fact that the commutator of two transformations takes the following form

 We have also analyzed the fourth affine transformation, finding that when $z_2 = - \frac{3z_1}{d-1}$ the transformation gives rise to an abelian algebra.
 Later in this section we shall come back to the properties of this transformation.